The celestial sphere is certainly a strange way to think about the night sky.

 Basically, you’d see the stars rising up from the horizon.
 They would continue over your head and then disappear below the horizon in the west.

-Looking south, you would see the stars move in an arc over the south celestial pole—which, from our example vantage point, is not visible.
+Looking south, you would see the stars move in an arc over the south celestial pole—which, from our example vantage point of 32 degrees north latitude, is not visible.
+Because the south celestial pole is below the horizon here, we see no circumpolar constellations—the constellations that remain above the horizon at all times.

-So astronomers use a special sort of protractor.
-A sextant!
+That’s why astronomers use a special sort of protractor: a sextant!